AryanB1/SpamEmailDetector/README.md

 # Spam Email Classifier

-A machine learning model built with PyTorch that classifies emails as spam or legitimate using natural language processing techniques.

-## Project Overview

-This project implements a neural network-based email classifier that can accurately detect spam emails with 98.6% accuracy, and a 97% F1 score.
-The model uses a combination of TF-IDF text features and engineered features to make predictions.
+This project is a machine learning model that uses logistic regression to classify emails as spam or legitimate.
+The classifier has 98.6% accuracy, and a 97% F1 score.

-### Key Features
+## Key Features

 - Text preprocessing with NLTK for cleaning and normalization
-- Feature engineering to extract meaningful patterns from emails
 - TF-IDF vectorization for text representation
 - Multi-layer neural network using PyTorch
-- Balanced training to handle class imbalance
-- Comprehensive evaluation metrics and visualizations
-- REST API for real-time email classification
+- REST API for email classification

 ## Model Architecture